Teen Addictions and Recovery

 Facilitator Reproducible Self-Assessments, Exercises & Educational Handouts

 Teen addictions come in many different shapes and forms.
 When most people hear the word addiction, they usually think of drug use and abuse.
-In reality, many different types of addictive behaviors exist.
+In reality, many kinds of addictive behaviors exist.
 Addictions have very different effects on the body and mind of the person.
-Different types of addictions include drugs and alcohol, caffeine, cigarettes, steroids, computer use and social networking, gambling, cigarettes and cigars, video games, texting, pornography, sex, sugar, money, shopping, self-injury, exercising, thrill-seeking and prescription drugs.
+Other addictions include drugs and alcohol, caffeine, cigarettes, steroids, computer use and social networking, gambling, cigarettes and cigars, video games, texting, pornography, sex, sugar, money, shopping, self-injury, exercising, thrill-seeking and prescription drugs.

 - To fit in